testdrive-profiling-master/profiles/Common/doc/docgen/src/Pragraph_expression.md

 If it ends with '%%%' without a language code, it will be activated for all language codes from the next line.

 :::NoteHeading
 Language code names are case-insensitive, and you can improve readability by listing '-', '=', or '%' characters after the language code name.
+The default value is 'en'.
 %%%

 %%% ko -------------------------